Crestdale, Matthews, North Carolina

 New economic opportunities are arising in and around Matthews; plans for a regional Sportsplex and the completion of the Southeast Transit Corridor present challenges to maintaining the neighborhood's unique character and affordability.
 A variety of plans have been drawn up to take advantage of these developments, while incorporating long-held desires for elderly housing, a central community meeting space, convenience store and eco-friendly residential development.
 However, achieving community-wide support for any one option has become a serious challenge.

-The Community Planning Assistance Team will play an important role in fostering dialogues that allow residents to voice their hopes and concerns for the future of Crestdale.
-Balancing this input with their professional evaluations of community plans already on the table, the Team will help stakeholders determine what types of development will best serve residents' needs.
+The Community Planning Assistance Team took a role in fostering dialogues that allowed residents to voice their hopes and concerns for the future of Crestdale.
+Balancing this input with their professional evaluations of community plans already on the table, the Team helped stakeholders determine what types of development will best serve residents' needs.

-The ultimate goal will be to work towards a comprehensive vision plan for development in Crestdale, including an implementation strategy that cultivates community participation and support.
+The ultimate goal was to work towards a comprehensive vision plan for development in Crestdale, including an implementation strategy that cultivates community participation and support.

 After reading the CPAT application and materials prepared by the Town of Matthews; meeting with residents, advocates, stakeholders, officials, and private sector representatives; spending time in the area; and discussing possibilities and concerns among ourselves, the CPAT prepared this Vision Plan.